Orlando Divorce Attorneys

 Divorce is not a simple process, and it’s rarely short.
 The more issues you have to resolve, the longer it will last, and there are a lot of potential issues to consider in divorce.
 These include:

 • Alimony/Spousal Support: One partner will make regular payments to another partner.
-This is based on need, the ability to pay, and the standard-of-living during the marriage.
-Currently, spouses cannot agree to permanent spousal support in Florida thanks to a 2023 law signed by Gov. DeSantis.
-They can agree to not set an end date, but there are certain events when one could seek to end the payments they’re paying.
+This is based on need, the ability to pay, and the standard of living during the marriage.
+Currently, spouses cannot agree to permanent spousal support in Florida, thanks to a 2023 law signed by Gov. DeSantis.
+They can agree not to set an end date, but there are certain events when one could seek to end the payments they’re paying.
 Regardless, several factors are assessed when determining if someone should receive or pay alimony in the first place.

 • Child Visitation/Time-sharing: When the parents agree or are told by the courts that one parent will be the predominant physical custodian, the other parent has visitation rights.
 This means they have set times when they can see their children.